This Episode: Virtual People & Performance Management – Feedback Development

 Indeed, the ability to provide good quality feedback is a necessary skill for people managers.
 In this episode on feedback development you will take away practical advice on what to avoid, how to deliver feedback well and, furthermore, keeping your feedback as specific as possible.

-- Virtual Management Training Course
+- Hybrid Management Training Course

 - Virtual Management Podcast Short Series Playlist